School of Dance

 - to provide students with a broad dance education through exposure to various dance forms

-Technique Classes are offered for ages 7 years through adult in the areas of classical ballet and modern.
+Technique Classes are offered for ages 7 years through adult in the areas of classical ballet, modern, and jazz/hip hop.
 Technique classes are designed to enhance student growth and development by: familiarizing students with the movement vocabulary of the selected dance form; increasing flexibility, muscular control, coordination, strength, and stamina; focusing on proper body alignment; emphasizing rhythmic accuracy; and providing an awareness of the elements of dance - the body, space, force, and time.

 Ballet (2nd grade and up)